Funding Quick Guide: Perkins V & Title IV

 Plan Before Budget Deadlines Hit

-Funding timelines move fast.
-Districts that plan early are the ones that secure curriculum, equipment, and professional development before funds are allocated.
+Funding timelines move quickly, and districts that begin planning early are often the ones able to secure curriculum, equipment, and professional development before funds are fully allocated.
+Many schools miss opportunities simply because planning conversations start too late in the budget cycle.

-It is designed to support planning conversations with principals, CTE directors, curriculum teams, and district leadership.
+The guide is designed to support planning discussions with principals, CTE directors, curriculum leaders, and district administrators who evaluate program proposals and funding priorities.

 What This Guide Covers